diamondSense/Honors/README.md

 # honors
-These are some website and projects that I have made using HTML ,CSS and JavaScript
+These are some website and projects that I have made